-Aquaroche created ceramic rocks, which, once they are seeded can be used as live rocks, with the same effects.
+Aquaroche created ceramic rocks, which, once they are seeded can be used as live rocks for reef aquariums, with the same effects.

 Because of their porosity, ceramic materials are very often used in aquarium filtrations as support for bacteria.

-In the same idea, Aquaroche made ceramic decors with a very good and elaborated porosity.
+In the same idea, Aquaroche made ceramic decors and rocks with a very good and elaborated porosity.

 As with live rocks, the whole aquaroche decoration acts as a filtration and refuge for bacteria and micro-organisms.